 A Versatile Vegetable

 Beetroot is an incredibly versatile vegetable.
-It has a distinctive flavour, but it is packed full of goodness.
-Beetroot greens are just as edible, too.
+It has a distinctive earthy flavour, but it is packed full of goodness.
+Beetroot tops are edible, too.
 Washed beetroot leaves are a delicious addition to a salad.
 Eat them raw or cook them like spinach, although some people might find them rather bitter.
-Beetroot root is very sweet and can be eaten raw or cooked.
+Beetroot root is very sweet (especially the early crop) and can be eaten raw or cooked.
 It is a colourful and tasty addition to salads and cold cuts, but you can also make beetroot soup or add it to stews.
 Beetroot soup, also known as Borscht, is very popular in Eastern Europe.

 Add beetroot to your cheese sandwich at lunchtime or mix it with fresh natural yoghurt for a tasty dip.